rumenji/Capstone-II-Travelly/Documentation/project_proposal.md

 # Project Proposal

 This project is about creating a web application that allows users to create trip itineraries, search for places of interest and add them for each day of their trip so they can plan and keep track of daily activites.
+Users can also input time it would take to visit and time of day for the visit.

 ## Goal

 - A web application that allows users to track their trip activities
-- The app will provide the option to add activities per day.
+- The app will provide the option to add places to visit per day of a trip.
 - The app will show relevant POIs that can be added to the itinerary.
+- The app will allow the users to add time it would take for each place to visit.
-- The app will require login - no permission levels required
+- The app will require login - no permission levels required.

 ## User Profile

 There'll be a single user type:
 - Regular users
+  - Users can register/edit registration details and passwords, and log in.
   - Regular users can create, update, and log trips.
-  - Regular users can add activities/POIs to trips.
+  - Regular users can add/edit/remove activities/POIs to trip days.
-  - Regular users can search for POIs.
+  - Regular users can search for POIs to add for each day.

 ## Data / API Information

 The data about POIs will be privided by the TomTom Places API.
+Users can search for destination, then it will be saved to the trip.
+The location coordinates will be used for geo-bias when querying the API for relevant places to visit.
-Users can search for POIs and add them to their itinerary.
+For each day of a trip, the users can search for POIs and add them to their itinerary.
-The local database will store information about the trip - optional location and time period.
+The local database will store information about the trip's location and places, so it doesn't query the TomTom API for each existing trip.
 It will also store information about days of the trips - each day will have different activities/POIs added to it, with the time it would take to visit.

 ## Methodologies